Effect of polarisation on two-photon resonance in a large Zeeman manifold: Results and Discussion

 Where, N is the number density and $\epsilon_0$ is the permittivity of free space and $d=\bra{J}|e \textbf{r}| \ket{J'}$.
 Finally, the transmission of the probe is calculated using the imaginary part of the susceptibility,

 Where, L is the length of the cell containing the atomic vapor.
-The numerical transmission spectra are shown in Fig.\ref{fig3}.
-The calculations are performed for five different values of ellipticity ($\epsilon=0,\pm \pi/6$,$\pm \pi/4$) with a fixed magnetic field of B=20 G. The energy level diagram without Zeeman splitting for this case is shown in Fig.\ref{fig3}.(a).
-The probe and pump intensity are kept fixed at 0.3 mW/cm$^2$ and 161.2 mW/cm$^2$ respectively, throughout the evaluations.
-Figure \ref{fig3} (b) shows the spectra for $\epsilon=0$ in which both the $\sigma^{\pm}$ components of the pump and probe have equal intensity.
-Three different transmission peaks are observed in this case, each of which is the superposition of different two-photon resonances due to a $\Lambda$ system.
-There are in total ten $\Lambda$ systems present in this case whose two-photon resonance condition is satisfied at $\delta_c=0\pm 2\Delta_g$ ($\Delta_g=\frac{\mu_B B}{2\hbar}$).
-Out of the ten $\Lambda$, four are responsible for the transmission at $\delta_c=0$.
-For each transmission at $\delta_c=\pm 2\Delta_g$ there is a superposition of three such $\Lambda$ systems.
-The amplitude of the transmission at $\delta_c=0$ is larger as compared to the one at $\delta_c=\pm \Delta_g$ due to the involvement of a larger number of $\Lambda$ systems (hence a larger population).\\
+The numerical transmission spectra are shown in Fig.~\ref{fig3}.
+Calculations were performed for five different values of ellipticity ($\epsilon = 0, \pm \pi/6, \pm \pi/4$) with a fixed magnetic field of B$ = 20$ G and the probe and pump intensities were kept fixed at 0.3 mW/cm$^2$ and 161.2 mW/cm$^2$, respectively.\\ In Fig.~\ref{fig3}, the spectra for $\epsilon = 0$—where both the $\sigma^{\pm}$ components of the pump and probe have equal intensity—show three distinct transmission peaks.
+Each of these peaks arises from the superposition of different two-photon resonances associated with various $\Lambda$ systems (see Fig.~\ref{fig4} (a)).
+In total, there are ten $\Lambda$ systems (see Table~\ref{tab1}) present in this configuration, with their two-photon resonance conditions satisfied at $\delta_c = 0$ and $\delta_c = \pm 2\Delta_g$, where $\Delta_g = \frac{\mu_B B}{2\hbar}$.
+Of these ten $\Lambda$ systems, four contribute to the transmission at $\delta_c = 0$, while each of the transmission peaks at $\delta_c = \pm 2\Delta_g$ results from the superposition of three such $\Lambda$ systems.\\

-Figure \ref{fig3}.(c). shows the result for the case of $\epsilon=\frac{\pi}{6}$, where it was observed that the two photon resonance at $\delta_c=2\Delta_g$ i.e, the blue detuned peak flips and converts to an absorption.
-Also, the amplitude of the transmission at $\delta_c=0$ is smaller as compared to the $\epsilon=0$ case.
-This suggests that the large populations in the system are now undergoing two-photon absorption.
-It was found that if we calculate the susceptibility Eq.\ref{eq14} without the coherence term $\bar{\rho}_{1,11}$ the transmission is recovered in the spectra, which is shown in the inset of Fig. \ref{fig3} (c).
-For this value of ellipticity, we have $\Omega^+_c>\Omega^-_c$ ($\Omega^+_p<\Omega^-_p$) which leads to population accumulation at the state $\ket {8}$ ($\ket{F=2,m_F=+2}$).
-This occurs because the transition $\ket{8}\rightarrow\ket{12}$ has a low value of rabi-frequency ($c_{8,12}\Omega^-_c$).
-Such unequal population distribution creates optical anisotropy in the medium where a weak $\sigma^+$ probe component ($\bar{\rho}_{1,11}$) gets absorbed near the two-photon resonance condition with a small light shift, which is of the order of $(\Omega^+_c)^2/\delta_p$.\\